gbif/ffu-documentation/dimensions-and-criteria.md

 Checks the distribution of the decimal part of `decimalLatitude`, `decimalLongitude` to identify suspicious datasets where the range `0.0-0.6` is overrepresented.
 This can be a symptom of incorrect conversion from a DMS coordinates.

+### Suspicious Coordinates

+Checks the `decimalLatitude`, `decimalLongitude` to ensure they do not match exactly one of the following values:
+ * 0,0
+ * The centroid of the country represented by `country` or `countryCode`.

 ## 4. Consistency

 Agreement/accordance with characteristics previously shown or stated.
 Absence of contradiction.